 All energy distribution companies (EDCs) in the Commonwealth will participate in the program, and the SMART auction is due to open in October.
 The DOER indicates an official SMART start date in mid-2018, which implies that customers who initiate solar projects this summer will benefit from the first and most lucrative “blocks” of the program.

-Applications will need to be submitted through a soon to be identified MA Solar Program Administrator, who will act as independent verifier and determine total amounts to be paid, and may issue incentive payments on behalf of EDCs.
+Applications will need to be submitted through a soon-to-be-identified MA Solar Program Administrator, who will act as independent verifier.
+This person will determine total amounts to be paid and may issue incentive payments on behalf of EDCs.
 Block reservations will be provided on a first-come, first-served basis.

 For the latest updates on the SMART program, check the DOER web site.